FROM HEELS TO SNEAKERS

 Mules and cone heels were also big fads of 1980s footwear.
 Mules uncovered women’s feet from the back that provided comfort for the heels.
 It also revealed some flesh as a fashion statement to encourage women to shift from traditional to experimental.

 Cone heels showed women in an edgier look.
 These shoes were on point in the rock 'n roll scene of the decade, moving women away from the common and ordinary heels.
+More than that, Princess Diana wore them frequently, evolving the Royal Family's conservative fashion with her modern taste.

 From Britney Spears to Rachel Green, shoes evolved from the casual trend of the ‘80s.